 So how can you begin to make use of voice-powered technology for your content marketing?
 How can you optimize your content, not just for regular typed text searches, but for the new world of voice search?
 Discover six different ways that you could leverage voice platforms for your business’s content marketing.Siri, Alexa, Google Home.
 We know they're here to stay, but what can a content marketer do to best maximize these popular channels? @MarTechBen outlines six key strategies. #contentmarketing #smartspeakers Click To Tweet

-Making smarter content for smart speakers
+Better content marketing strategies for smart speakers

 1. Determine your demographic’s interest level